-- demonstrating links to Korea and Australia - demonstrating the gap that your grant activity would address - demonstrating how your grant activity would address a new, innovative area of interest and cooperation between Australia and Korea
+- describing the benefits of the grant to the activity (how will the grant improve your project?) - describing the impact of the grant activity on the Australia Korea relationship - describing why the activity is needed and how the grant will help address a gap - demonstrating how your grant activity would address a new, innovative area of interest and cooperation between Australia and Korea.